Proteusiq/dotfiles/README.md

 "gh" # GitHub cli used by plenary
 "git" # Distributed revision control system
 "git-lfs" # Git Large Files Storage
-"gnu-sed" # GNU implementation of the famous stream editor "gnu-tar" # GNU version of the tar archiving utility "gnu-time" # GNU implementation of the time utility
+"git-filter-repo" # When we mess up and want to clean "gnu-sed" # GNU implementation of the famous stream editor "gnu-tar" # GNU version of the tar archiving utility "gnu-time" # GNU implementation of the time utility